privacyidea/privacyidea/doc/tokens/tokentypes/indexedsecret.rst

 attribute from the attribute mapping of the corresponding user resolver.

 Starting with version 3.4 the Indexed Secret Token can work in multi challenge authentication.
-This way each position is asked seperately in consecutive challenges.
-To achive this, the token needs the tokeninfo value ``multichallenge=1``.
+This way each position is asked separately in consecutive challenges.
+To achieve this, the token needs the tokeninfo value ``multichallenge=1``.